Arkansas State Red Wolves football

 The Arkansas State Red Wolves football team represents Arkansas State University in National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS) college football competition.
 The team was founded in 1911 and has competed as a member of the Sun Belt Conference since 2001.
 Their home field is Centennial Bank Stadium and the head coach is Butch Jones.

 The Red Wolves have claimed 12 conference championships.
 Arkansas State's most recent conference championship came in 2016.
-The team claims one national championship, which came in 1970 at the NCAA Division II level.
+The team claims one national championship, which came in 1970 at the NCAA College Division level.

 In 2008, the school changed its mascot from the Indians to the Red Wolves.

 History

 Early years (1911–1953)

 The school was founded in 1909, and, two years later, Arkansas State fielded its first football team.
 In 1918, the team was temporarily disbanded due to the First World War.
 Arkansas State played without conference affiliation until 1929 when it joined the Arkansas Intercollegiate Conference.
 From 1937 until 1953, Arkansas State competed as a member of the National Junior College Athletic Association (NJCAA).
 After the 1941 season, the football program was interrupted due to World War II and did not resume until the 1945 season.
 The school left the AIC in 1950 and would remain independent of conference affiliation for the next 12 years.

 During the 1950s under coach Forrest England, A-State emerged as a bit of a regional football power, appearing in four post-season bowl games from 1951 to 1953.
 The Indians compiled a 48–22–9 record under England.
 The Indians played in two bowls at the end of the 1951 season, winning the Refrigerator Bowl and losing the Tangerine Bowl (now known as the Capital One Bowl).
 The Indians lost the 1952 Refrigerator Bowl and tied the 1953 Tangerine Bowl.